tevelee/Eval/Documentation/Tips & Tricks.md

 ## Use Any for generics: `Variable<Any>`

-If you are not sure about the allowed input type of your expressions, or you just want to defer that decision until your match is ran and your hit the block in the matcher, feel free to use `Variable<Any>("name")` in your patterns.
+If you are not sure about the allowed input type of your expressions, or you just want to defer that decision until your match is ran and your hit the block in the pattern, feel free to use `Variable<Any>("name")` in your patterns.

 It makes life a lot easier, than definig functions for each type.